EasyPost/easypost-node/dev-docs/TS_MIGRATION_EXECUTION_BOARD.md

 - Node compatibility is not regressed.
 - Public API shape remains unchanged.

+## Type-Integration Policy (When We Move Beyond Rename-Only)

+Rename-only conversion is an allowed bootstrap for early foundation layers, not the end-state.

+Policy by phase:

+- TSM-00 through TSM-05:
+   - mechanical JS->TS conversion is allowed to unblock stack progress
+   - temporary `@ts-nocheck` is allowed only on files first entering TS
+- TSM-06 through TSM-10 (services):
+   - begin real type integration in every touched file
+   - no new `@ts-nocheck` allowed
+   - remove `@ts-nocheck` from files touched in the PR unless explicitly listed as deferred
+- TSM-11 through TSM-15 (models):
+   - continue type integration and remove remaining `@ts-nocheck` in converted model/service files
+   - treat internal helper/model boundaries as typed seams (prefer `unknown` + narrowing over `any`)
+- TSM-90 through TSM-91:
+   - zero `@ts-nocheck` under `src/`
+   - migration exceptions removed or justified with explicit follow-up

+Minimum typed-code requirements for TSM-06+ PRs:

+- exported class methods have explicit parameter and return types
+- newly introduced `any` is disallowed unless justified inline
+- API response boundaries should default to `unknown` and be narrowed where used

+Deferred typing (if needed in a layer) must be explicit:

+- add a short "Deferred Typing" section in the PR body
+- list exact file/symbol and why it is deferred
+- include the planned catch-up layer (same branch family if possible)

 ## Single Stack Topology

 All branches are in one stack and must remain in this order.